 Delivery is the same as the centre based exam in terms of content and format, so you should prepare in the same way as you normally would.
 Details on the Part 1 format can be found here.

 How it works

-The exam is taken via the Surpass assessment system, where you will be monitored by an online invigilator in real time (referred to as a proctor).
+The exam is taken either at home or in a quiet office space via the Surpass assessment system, where you will be monitored by an online invigilator in real time (referred to as a proctor).
 You will also be recorded and footage will be held to review later, if required.

 Your IT set up

 You will need a PC or laptop with audio enabled, and a microphone in order to sit a remote invigilated test.
 You must also use the latest version of Google Chrome.
 Chromebooks are not suitable to use for this exam.